-That was about six years ago.
+He showed me diligence, compassion, and care.
 I updated my fear scenario around being unable to rely upon him in an emergency.
-But had not entirely forgotten.
+But I had not entirely forgotten.
+Survival instincts have memory.

 ADHD Relationship Dysfunction: A Big Dip On the Coaster

-Yesterday, I took a protracted, very ungraceful, and rather painful fall in the garage.
+Yesterday, I took a protracted, ungraceful, and painful fall in the garage.

-I tripped over a bicycle pedal and tried to avoid tripping over an air purifier.
-In the process, I ricocheted myself in several directions and on several hard surfaces before finally landing with a thump on the raised kitchen doorstep.
+I tripped over a bicycle pedal and then tried to avoid tripping over an air purifier.
+In the process, I ricocheted myself in and on several directions and hard surfaces before landing with a thump on the raised kitchen doorstep.

 It sounded like this:

 My husband is working at home again these days, after 6 years of working in an office.
-He was right upstairs (at least I thought so).
+He was right overhead (at least I thought so).